Tiwa Savage addresses s*x tape saga in latest single

 In the Amapiano record, Tiwa Savage speaking in Yoruba stated that the sex tape can't ruin her life as it was just a momentary enjoyment.

-She further used the famous line from Black Sheriff's 'Kwaku The Traveller' when she said "Who never f**k before hands in the air".
+She further used the famous line from Black Sheriff's 'Kwaku The Traveller' when she said "Who never f**k, hands in the air".

 The issues of the sex tape caused a stir online after Tiwa in an interview revealed that a clip of a private moment she shared with her man had fallen into the wrong hands and she was been blackmailed for money.